nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Modular Certification

-C.H.I.P.
+* C.H.I.P.
 Pro is CE, IC, and FCC Part 15 Modular Transmitter certified for use with multiple commercially available [external antennas](https://docs.getchip.com/chip_pro_devkit.html#wifi-antenna) as well as the onboard ceramic SMT antenna.

-Any products built around C.H.I.P.
-Pro will not require your company to run certification testing for the unintentional radiator portion of FCC tests, specifically FCC Part 15B.
-This will save you around 50% in testing time and cost associated with taking your product through FCC certification.
+* Any product with C.H.I.P.
+Pro as the only active radio transmitter will not require your company to run certification testing for the unintentional radiator portion of FCC tests, specifically FCC Part 15B.
+This will save you testing time and cost associated with taking your product through FCC certification.
 You will still need to run FCC Part 15C tests (EMC testing for the intentional radiator portion).

-You will not need to apply for a new FCC-ID for your product; when you process your application with a certified test lab, they will file a Class II Permissive Change under NTC's FCC-ID.
+* You will not need to apply for a new FCC-ID for your product; when you process your application with a certified test lab, they will file a Class II Permissive Change under NTC's FCC-ID.
 For any questions on this, reach out to us at pro@nextthing.co.